vikasgokavi/S3-Object-Storage-and-Governance/README.md

 For Connection method, select Session Manager.​

- Session Manager enables you to connect to the bastion host instance without the need for specific ports to be open on your firewall or Amazon Virtual Private Cloud (Amazon VPC) security group.
-Refer to AWS Systems Manager Session Manager in the Additional resources section at the end of this lab for more information.​
+ Session Manager enables us to connect to the bastion host instance without the need for specific ports to be open on our firewall or Amazon Virtual Private Cloud (Amazon VPC) security group.

 Choose Connect​

 <img width="960" alt="Screenshot 2024-03-23 210801" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/90aaa03e-b48e-4ac5-9af4-4da066919570">

-3.A new browser tab or window opens with a connection to the bastion host instance.​ You are now connected to the EC2 instance that holds the reporting application.
-Because Session Manager uses https port 443, it does not require you to open SSH port 22 to the outside world, you are satisfied with this security feature.
-Now you want to see how EC2 interacts with your S3 bucket.​ In the bastion host session, enter the following command to change to home directory (/home/ssm-user/): ​cd ~​ The output returns you to the command prompt.​ Enter the following command to verify you are in the home directory:​ pwd​ The output should be:​ /home/ssm-user​ You are now in the ssm-user’s home directory where you will run all of the commands in this lab.​ Enter the following command to list all of your S3 buckets.​ aws s3 ls​ The output should look similar to this:​ 2020-11-11 22:27:28 ql-cf-templates-1603924046-5d95cf473a39fe4e-us-west-2​ 2020-11-11 22:27:49 qltrail-lab-59350-1603924067​ 2020-11-11 22:34:46 reportbucket987987​ You see the reportbucket you created as well as lab auto-generated buckets.​ Note: During the creating of the lab enviornment, both an Instance Profile (which defines who you are for authentication) and a Role (which defines what you can do after you authenticate), have been automatically added for the EC2 instance to allow the EC2 instance to list the S3 buckets and objects.​​
+3.A new browser tab or window opens with a connection to the bastion host instance.​ We are now connected to the EC2 instance that holds the reporting application.
+Because Session Manager uses https port 443, it does not require us to open SSH port 22 to the outside world, we are satisfied with this security feature.
+Now we want to see how EC2 interacts with our S3 bucket.​ In the bastion host session, enter the following command to change to home directory (/home/ssm-user/): ​cd ~​ The output returns us to the command prompt.​ Enter the following command to verify you are in the home directory:​ pwd​ The output should be:​ /home/ssm-user​ we are now in the ssm-user’s home directory where we will run all of the commands in this lab.​ Enter the following command to list all of your S3 buckets.​ aws s3 ls​ The output should look similar to this:​ 2020-11-11 22:27:28 ql-cf-templates-1603924046-5d95cf473a39fe4e-us-west-2​ 2020-11-11 22:27:49 qltrail-lab-59350-1603924067​ 2020-11-11 22:34:46 reportbucket987987​ We see the reportbucket we created as well as lab auto-generated buckets.​
+Note: During the creating of the project enviornment, both an Instance Profile (which defines who we are for authentication) and a Role (which defines what we can do after you authenticate), have been automatically added for the EC2 instance to allow the EC2 instance to list the S3 buckets and objects.​​

-Enter the following command to list all objects in your reportbucket.
-Remember to change the number at the end of the reportbucket name, to match the name of the bucket you created. ​
+Enter the following command to list all objects in our reportbucket.
+Remember to change the number at the end of the reportbucket name, to match the name of the bucket we created. ​

 ​